Ameer2000Mzori/myPost-Website-Complete/README.md

 # 📖 About This Project <a name="about-project"></a>

-> Navigation-Nation is a website crafted using HTML, CSS, and JavaScript, with the added benefit of linters to address any errors in the code, and it's built with Webpack as its primary focus.
-This project leverages advanced CSS and JavaScript coding techniques.
-Feel free to explore the demo link.
+> MyPost-Website-Complete is a website created using HTML, CSS, and JavaScript, with React for the frontend.
+For the backend, .env and Express.js were utilized, along with additional packages to set up ports and APIs.
+Feel free to download the project and take a look.

 # Sample Of Website <a name="Sample-Of-Website"></a>